Why does the UK want to model its immigration system on Denmark?

 The plan to copy Denmark comes as the government ramps up its efforts to bring down migration in the UK, amid growing public anger over the issue.

-It has been a difficult few months for the government, with Britain seeing rising numbers of small boat crossings in the Channel and a migrant, who was deported under the UK’s returns deal with France, re-entering the country.
+It has been a difficult few months for the government, with Britain seeing rising numbers of small boat crossings in the Channel and two migrants deported under the UK’s returns deal with France re-entering the country.

 At Labour’s party conference in September, Shabana Mahmood pledged to “do whatever it takes” to regain control of Britain’s borders – but the government is yet to get a grip on the number of people making the dangerous crossing, with the total who have arrived in the UK by small boat this year reaching 37,575 on 6 November.